Important Information in Relation to Your Long Travel Holiday

 You should expect to receive air tickets/e-ticket reference numbers and car hire vouchers at least 10 days prior to departure.
 If for any reason you do not receive these within 10 days of departure, please email firstname.lastname@example.org or alternatively call our Customer Services teams on 01743 295772.

-Long Travel are not able to take to take responsibility for any changes to flight schedules which may impact the flight times of your holiday.
+Long Travel is not able to take responsibility for any changes to flight schedules which may impact the flight times of your holiday.
 Our Customer Service team will be on hand to assist with any changes to your holiday that need to be made consequently from the flight change.
 Please be advised, our car hire providers charge an ‘out of hours’ fee which we would not be liable for should your flight time change to ‘out of hours’.
 Clients who book their own flights may incur administration charges as well as those mentioned above, should we have to amend car hire or accommodation details.

 Advanced Passenger Information (API) – International regulations now require all passengers to submit advanced passenger information to the airline ahead of travel.
 You are able to submit this via the airline website or APP.
-You will need to provide this information prior to being able to check in.
+You will need to provide this information prior to being able to check-in.

 You will be responsible for checking yourself in for your flights.
-You will find your locater number within the flight details of your tailor made itinerary.
-Every airline we use has an app which can be downloaded on to your apple or android smart phone.
+You will find your locater number within the flight details of your tailor-made itinerary.
+Every airline we use has an app which can be downloaded on to your apple or android smartphone.
 Alternatively, our Customer Service team is able to help should you need any assistance with your online check-in.

 Below you will find links to download some of our more frequently used airline APP’s.

-Some airlines have specific luggage allowances and size restrictions for taking cabin baggage onboard, this will vary between airlines.
-We advise that you check your documentation or the airlines website to understand what the luggage limits are.
+Some airlines have specific luggage allowances and size restrictions for taking cabin baggage on board, this will vary between airlines.
+We advise that you check your documentation or the airline's website to understand what the luggage limits are.

 Please be aware that not all of the properties have a 24-hour reception.
 If you are booking your own flights which may arrive late or are delayed on your journey, you may need to contact your accommodation to inform them.
 The contact details can be found on your accommodation vouchers.